angular/components/src/lib/grid-list/grid-list.md

 `md-grid-tile-footer` elements respectively.

 ### Accessibility
-Non-interactive grid list for layout purpose only should add `role=“list”` to the grid list.
+Non-interactive grid lists for layout purposes only should have `role="list".`

 Interactive grid list should add appropriate `role` attribute according to the usage.